Sean-Hughes/Intersecting_Regularities_Ext_CC/readme.md

-### analyses
+### analyses & meta analyes

-- in progress
+- in progress, to do in rmd

-### meta-analyses

-currently work off of manually extracted effect sizes; rework to use actual data

 ### plotting

-update/add
+add